Quasi-Monte Carlo finite element approximation of the Navier-Stokes equations with initial data modeled by log-normal random fields: Abstract

 \section{Abstract}

-In this paper, we analyze the numerical approximation of the Navier--Stokes problem over a bounded polygonal domain in $\R^2$, where the initial condition is modeled by a log-normal random field.
-This problem usually arises in the area of uncertainty quantification.
-We aim to compute the expectation value of linear functionals of the solution to the Navier--Stokes equations and perform a rigorous error analysis for the problem.
-In particular, our method includes the finite element, fully-discrete discretizations, truncated Karhunen--Lo\'eve expansion for the realizations of the initial condition, and lattice-based quasi-Monte Carlo (QMC) method to estimate the expected values over the parameter space.
-Our QMC analysis is based on randomly-shifted lattice rules for the integration over the domain in high-dimensional space, which guarantees the error decays with $\mathcal{O}(N^{-1+\delta})$, where $N$ is the number of sampling points, $\delta>0$ is an arbitrary small number, and the constant in the decay estimate is independent of the dimension of integration.
+In this work, we investigate the numerical approximation of the Navier--Stokes equations on a bounded polygonal domain in $\mathbb{R}^2$, where the initial condition is modeled by a log-uniform random field.
+We propose a novel numerical scheme to compute the expected value of linear functionals of the solution to the Navier--Stokes equations.
+The scheme is based on the finite element discretization in space, backward Euler method in time, truncated Karhunen--Lo\`eve expansion for realizing the random initial condition, and lattice-based quasi-Monte Carlo (QMC) for estimating the expected values over the parameter space (i.e., randomly-shifted lattice rules for the integration over a high-dimensional hypercube).
+We present a rigorous error analysis of the numerical scheme, including bounds on the mean squared error, and especially establish that the QMC converges optimally at an almost-linear rate with the constant independent of the dimension of integration.
+This provides one rigorous theoretical justification of the use of the QMC sampling strategy for quantifying the uncertainties of nonlinear PDEs subject to random inputs.